Frequently Asked Questions

 Why should a customer choose Salespeak.ai over alternatives?

-Customers should choose Salespeak.ai for its 24/7 engagement, quick implementation, intelligent conversations, proven conversion results, tailored solutions, and unique features like real-time adaptive Q&A and deep product training. (source)
+Salespeak.ai offers 24/7 engagement, quick implementation, intelligent conversations, proven conversion results, tailored solutions, and unique features like real-time adaptive Q&A and LLM visibility monitoring.
+Source

 What support options are available for Salespeak.ai customers?

-Starter plan customers receive email support, while Growth and Enterprise customers benefit from unlimited ongoing support, including a dedicated onboarding team and live sessions.
-Training videos and documentation are also provided. (source)
+Starter plan customers receive email support.
+Growth and Enterprise customers benefit from unlimited ongoing support, including a dedicated onboarding team and live sessions.
+Source

 LLM optimization